Unprotect-Project/Unprotect_Submission/techniques/anti_upx_unpacking/anti_upx_unpacking.md

 There are some methods to bypass unpacking by a tool like "upx -d" since a long time ago.

-One easy way is to change section names to different strings, this is the example. which the normals packed by UPX are "UPX0", "UPX1" .. and ".rsrc".
+One easy way is to change section names to different strings, this is the example.
+The normal section names packed by UPX are "UPX0", "UPX1" .. and ".rsrc".
 The unpack command "upx -d" raises this kind of exception of "CantUnpackException: file is possibly modified/hacked/protected; take care!" in this case and results in preventing from unpacking.

 ![section_name_tamper](./section_name_tamper.png)